 Jasmin is a writer and editor based in New York City.
-Her first book, "My Girls: The Power of Friendship in a Poor Neighborhood," out now with the University of California Press, reveals the overlooked but transformative power of female friendships for teens growing up in poverty.
+Her essays appear in The Sewanee Review, The Rumpus, The Georgia Review, Longreads, Hobart, and elsewhere, and her first book, My Girls: The Power of Friendship in a Poor Neighborhood (2023: University of California Press)—about the transformative power of female friendships for teens growing up in poverty—is out now.

 Originally from London, Jasmin spent five years in Boston before making her way to Brooklyn, which she likes best of all.